obsidian-community/obsidian-full-calendar/README.md

 ```
 ````

-`renderCalendar()` exposes the Full Calendar API directly, so check out [the event parsing documentation](https://fullcalendar.io/docs/event-parsing) to see everything you can do here!
+`renderCalendar()` exposes the FullCalendar API directly, so check out [the event parsing documentation](https://fullcalendar.io/docs/event-parsing) to see everything you can do here!

 ## Coming soon